mattyshen/adaptiveTTI/readme.md

-This is an evolving repo optimized for machine-learning projects aimed at designing a new algorithm.
-They require sweeping over different hyperparameters, comparing to baselines, and iteratively refining an algorithm.
-Based of [cookiecutter-data-science](https://github.com/drivendata/cookiecutter-data-science).
+# Adaptive Test-Time Intervention for Concept Bottleneck Models

-# Distilling a Model Walk-through
+## Distilling a Model Walk-through
 1. Make a copy of `experiments/distillation_starter.py` in the `experiments` folder.
 2. Fill out "### TODO: ... ###" in the copy file.
     - `predict_teacher` returns the teacher's prediction.